clalitresearch/long_covid_causal/README.md

 ## SMD, SMDiD Analysis

-The following code uses the analysis and visualization functions defined above to recreate the analysis and visualizations.
-Each analysis is described based on the "Methods" section of the paper and further explained on the paper.
+The following code is an example of how to calculate each analysis mentioned in the manuscript.
+Each analysis is described based on the "Methods" section of the paper and further explained in the paper.

-To properly run the code, it is required to load a laboratory dataframe (*LAB_ALL*) with all 63 laboratory results throughout the study period.
-Two laboratory dataframes are required for complete analysis, one for for the general cohort and one for lab-specific cohorts.

-The dataframe should also include the following columns:
-rowid(int, identifier), adjusted_lab_month/time(int, adjusted month/day, infection day/month = 0), group(str, infected/control group), result(float)
+A table with laboratory results must be loaded throughout the study period to properly run the code.

 #### *Due to data privacy regulations, data is unavailable.*